Swimming With Your Baby

-- Babies should wear special disposable swimpants, such as Huggies Little Swimmers, as nappies can swell up, weighing down your baby’s bottom
+- Babies should wear special disposable swimpants, such as Huggies Little Swimmers, as regular nappies can swell up, weighing down your baby’s bottom.

 - Introduce your baby to the pool by getting into the water first

 - Start with short sessions, around 10 minutes and gradually build up, but don’t keep your baby in the water for more than 30 minutes

 - Boost confidence by continually keeping eye contact with your baby

 - Keep on the move to keep warm, a gentle bouncing or swimming game is ideal